 Risk Risk Ranking Proposed Treatments Within Existing Resources?
 There is a risk that Council will not adopt the Six Month Progress Report July to December 2022 placing Council in breach of legislation leading to reputational loss.
 Low Adopt the recommendation.
-Yes

-There is a risk that as Low Adopt the recommendation.
-Yes Council's audited Provision included in the Six financial statements Month Progress Report that have not been completed all financial figures are for the 2022-2023 preliminary, unaudited and financial year that the subject to review as part of figures included in the the 2022-2023 Audited report are not correct Financial Statements. and may be incorrectly referenced by Council and other parties.
+Yes There is a risk that as Council's audited financial statements have not been completed for the 2022-2023 financial year that the figures included in the report are not correct and may be incorrectly referenced by Council and other parties.
+Low Adopt the recommendation.
+Provision included in the Six Month Progress Report that all financial figures are preliminary, unaudited and subject to review as part of the 2022-2023 Audited Financial Statements.
+Yes financial sustainability have not been finalised and will be reported in the 2022 to 2023 Annual Report.